 Head to Narai Ratchaniwet Palace.
 It was built in the late 17th century.
 Contributed by the French architects, the palace has a unique mixture of Khmer-European styles.
 It once played a significant role when Lopburi was declared the second capital of Siam by King Narai the Great.
 Later was abandoned when King Narai passed away.

 The historical park of Ayutthaya consists of various ruins and temples of the old city.
 It was also called Phra Nakhon Si Ayutthaya.
 The UNESCO declared this vast stretch of historical sites in their list of the World Heritage since December 1991.
-Visit Wat Lokayasutharam, a massive temple ruin with 42-meter long reclining Buddha statue.
+Visit Wat Lokayasutharam, a massive temple ruins with 42-meter long reclining Buddha statue.
 The main highlight and most sought after locates at Wat Mahathat, where you marvel at the Buddha head entangled by tree roots that dominate the temple.